MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-change-label.md

 For example, you can change a label or sub-label name, tooltip, color, order, whether it applies visual markings such as a footer or watermark, whether it applies Azure Rights Management protection, and recommended or automatic classification.

-To change a label, follow these instructions.
+To change a label, use the following instructions.

 1. Sign in to the [Azure portal](https://portal.azure.com).